 Enabled subsystems can contain Goto blocks.
 However,

-only state ports can connect to Goto blocks in an enabled
+only output ports for blocks with state can connect to Goto blocks.

 Locked subsystem in the model

 for an example of using Goto blocks in an enabled subsystem.

 You can use conditional subsystems with Merge blocks to create sets of subsystems that execute alternately, depending on the current state of the model.